-- 3. Press NEXT to display the subsequent names in the index until you reach the name you need. - 4.
-Hear confirmation beep (Tracker page accepted) or hear busy tone (Tracker page not accepted). - To use Tracker to transfer a call to a park orbit for retrieval and transmit the call's park orbit code and caller ID information (if available), - 1.
-Answer call and press TRANSFER. - 2.
+- To use Tracker to transfer a call to a park orbit for retrieval and transmit the call's park orbit code and caller ID information (if available), - 1.
+Answer call and press TRANS. - 2.
 Dial extension number. - 3.
 If the called station does not answer or is busy, press TRACK. - 4.
-Hear confirmation beep (Tracker page accepted) or hear busy tone (Tracker page not accepted).
+Hear confirmation beep (Tracker page accepted) or hear busy tone (Tracker page not accepted). - 5.
+Press SPEAKER button to end.

-NOTE: Tracker parked calls will recall to your station after a preprogrammed time-out.
-You can either place the call into another Tracker page orbit or retrieve the call.
+NOTE: Tracker parked calls will recall to your station after a pre-programmed time-out.
+You can either place the call into another Tracker page orbit or retrieve the call for servicing.

 - To retrieve a call that you parked using the Tracker option, - 1.
 Press HOLD button to scroll your held calls, (display shows Page and extension number of each parked call). - 2.
 Press TAP to retrieve the displayed parked call. - If you receive a parked call message on your Tracker pager, - 1.
 Go to any system station. - 2.
 Press INTERCOM. - 3.
 Dial Tracker pager displayed orbit code (#800-#899). - 4.
 Retrieve call. - To enable or disable a Tracker pager at your station, - 1.
 Press INTERCOM. - 1.
-Dial 06 to disable, - -OR-
+Dial \06 to disable, - -OR-

-dial 07 to enable.
+dial \07 to enable.